 In order to pursue a graduate degree at Minot State University, one must complete the application packet and receive an official letter from the Graduate School granting admission.
 Transcripts and test scores must be official (sent directly from the institution/agency).
 There is a specific upload section in the application for the statement of purpose and resume.

-A complete admission application packet includes the following items:
+A complete application packet includes the following items:

 - Admission Application: To access the online application, please visit: https://app.applyyourself.com/?id=ndusmingr.
-Please allow 5 to 10 business days for processing.
+(Please allow at least 5 to 10 business days for processing; more depending on what semester you apply for and when)

 - Application Fee: This is a one-time $35 fee.
 You have the opportunity to pay by credit card online prior to submitting your application or send a check or money order payable to Minot State University.
 Applications are not processed until the fee is received.

 - International applicants only: Make the check or money order payable to Minot State University and note the applicant's full legal name as it appears on driver's license/passport.

 - Statement of Purpose (SOP): A concise (minimum 500 words, may vary for each program) essay describing his/her primary interest of study and objective in pursuing this degree at Minot State University.
 In particular, your essay should be as specific as possible in describing your interests, relevant education, research, commercial, government, or teaching experience.
 There is a specific upload section in the application for the SOP.

 - Recommendations via the MSU Recommendation Form.